 Please make a note that default backend for running code in parallel is loky for joblib.

-condition and makes a call to different functions in a loop based on condition satisfaction.
+Below we are explaining our second example which uses python if-else condition and makes a call to different functions in a loop based on condition satisfaction.

-which performs addition and subtract between two number.
+We have created two functions named slow_add and slow_subtract which performs addition and subtraction between two number.
 We have introduced sleep of 1 second in each function so that it takes more time to complete to mimic real-life situations.

 We then loop through numbers from 1 to 10 and add 1 to number if it even else subtracts 1 from it.
 We have converted calls of each function to joblib delayed functions which prevent them from executing immediately.